Q: What is Amazon SimpleDB?

 Q: How does Amazon DynamoDB differ from Amazon SimpleDB?
 Which should I use?

 Both services are non-relational databases that remove the work of database administration.
 Amazon DynamoDB focuses on providing seamless scalability and fast, predictable performance.
 It runs on solid state disks (SSDs) for low-latency response times, and there are no limits on the request capacity or storage size for a given table.
 This is because Amazon DynamoDB automatically partitions your data and workload over a sufficient number of servers to meet the scale requirements you provide.
-In contrast, a table in Amazon SimpleDB has a strict storage limitation of 10 GB and is limited in the request capacity it can achieve (typically under 25 writes/second); it is up to you to manage the partitioning and re-partitioning of your data over additional SimpleDB tables if you need additional scale.
+In contrast, a domain in Amazon SimpleDB has a strict storage limitation of 10 GB and is limited in the request capacity it can achieve (typically under 25 writes/second); it is up to you to manage the partitioning and re-partitioning of your data over additional SimpleDB tables if you need additional scale.
 While SimpleDB has scaling limitations, it may be a good fit for smaller workloads that require query flexibility.
 Amazon SimpleDB automatically indexes all item attributes and thus supports greater query functionality at the cost of performance and scale.

 Please see Running Databases on AWS for additional guidance on which solution is best for you.